 Check your compatibility

 Every founder should get to know his team and be a ringmaster.
 He must ensure that each performer works together to create a seamless show.
 Spend time with your potential employee.
 Likewise, make sure the rest of your team can work well with new hires.
-Team rapport is essential for building the momentum to growing a startup.
+Team rapport is essential for building the momentum needed in growing a startup.

 You might want to check our article on Learning to Hire for Cultural Fit and Attract the Best Talents.